Assistant Professor

 PANELS & ROUNDTABLES

-Costello, A., Lieberman, C., Dlugolenski, E., Napolitano, N. (2023) Police Accountability in the 21st Century.
-Academy of Criminal Justice Sciences Annual Meeting, National Harbor, MD.
+Costello, A., Lieberman, C., Dlugolenski, E., & Napolitano, N. (2023, March).
+Police accountability in the 21st --century.
+Panel presented at the Academy of Criminal Justice Sciences Annual Meeting, National Harbor, MD.

-Lieberman, C., Napolitano, Dlugolenski, E., N, Kopp, P. (2022).
-Civilian Oversight in the 21st Century.
-Academy of Criminal Justice Sciences Annual Meeting, Las Vegas, NV.
+Lieberman, C., Napolitano, N., Dlugolenski, E., & Kopp, P. (2022, March).
+Civilian oversight in the 21st century.
+Roundtable presented at the Academy of Criminal Justice Sciences Annual Meeting, Las Vegas, NV.

 INVITED LECTURES

-Liberman, C., Del Pozo, B., Napolitano, N., Dlugolenski, E. (2022).
+Liberman, C., Del Pozo, B., Napolitano, N., Dlugolenski, E. (2022, November).
 Police Accountability in the 21st Century: Perspectives from Law Enforcement, External Oversight, and Academia.
-Mercy College, Dobbs Ferry, NY.
+Invited lecture at Mercy College, Dobbs Ferry, NY.

-Dlugolenski, E. (2022) Re-Policing—Can Formal Social Control in an Environment of Procedural Justice Increase Collective Efficacy in Fragile Neighborhoods, University of New Haven, West Haven, CT
+Dlugolenski, E. (2022, March) Re-Policing—Can Formal Social Control in an Environment of Procedural Justice Increase Collective Efficacy in Fragile Neighborhoods.
+Invited lecture at the University of New Haven, West Haven, CT.

 Awards & Grants